jenkinsci/pipeline-plugin/TUTORIAL.md

 + You must be running Jenkins 1.580.1 or later (1.596.1 or later for more recent features).

-+ Ensure Workflow is installed: navigate to Plugin Manager and install _Workflow: Aggregator_ and restart Jenkins.
++ Ensure Workflow is installed: navigate to **Plugin Manager**, install **Workflow: Aggregator** and restart Jenkins.

-+  _Git_ and _JUnit_ plugins are installed and up to date.
++  Git and JUnit plugins are installed and up to date.

-**Note** If you are running CloudBees Jenkins Enterprise 14.11 or later, you already have Workflow (plus additional associated features).
+**Note**: If you are running CloudBees Jenkins Enterprise 14.11 or later, you already have Workflow (plus additional associated features).

 If you want to play with Workflow without installing Jenkins separately (or accessing your production system), try running the [Docker demo](demo/README.md).